rj79/genetic/README.md

 * Remove an obstacle by right-clicking on it
 * Change the size of an obstacle or the target using the scroll wheel
 * Increase or decrease the mutation probability by pressing M or N
+* Store the obstacle and target to file pressing F4
+* Load the obstacle and target from file pressing F9

 # Running the examples
 Just type make to run the interactive example application.